buiduccanh10/money_mate/README.md

 # money_mate

-MoneyMate is an expense management application for individuals or small businesses
+MoneyMate is an expense management application for individuals and small businesses

 ## Getting Started